kinnala/scikit-fem/docs/bcs.rst

    >>> A = laplace.assemble(basis)
    >>> b = unit_load.assemble(basis)

-The condensed system can be obtained with :func:`skfem.utils.condense`.
-Below we provide a list of degrees-of-freedom to eliminate via the keyword argument ``D``.
+The condensed system is obtained with :func:`skfem.utils.condense`.
+Below we provide the DOF's to eliminate via the keyword argument ``D``.

 .. code-block:: python